Helinox Bench One

 But that's not where the Bench One's use cases end: sure, it's a great seat, but where a camp chair can really only be used as a lounge-y throne, a bench can do much more.
 This fall, my Bench One has served as a camp loveseat, a picnic table bench, a comfortable platform for nervous dogs, a sleeping cot for three-year-olds, a table for meal prep, an in-tent nightstand and more.

-After I introduced it to my corona-pod camp crew, several of them reached out individually to make sure it would make a return appearance.
+After I introduced it to my camp crew, several of them reached out individually to make sure it would make a return appearance.
 It's been so popular on our camping weekends that I've barely used it myself.

 The Bench One is available online alongside other premium camp seating and sleeping furniture, from cots to chairs and beyond, much of it holding comparable appeal.
-I can't wait to bring some along the next time I venture into the woods so that my friends can completely hog it all.
+I can't wait to bring some of it along the next time I venture into the woods so that my friends can completely hog it all.